 Setting appropriate goals is an art.
 Anyone who has done it successfully will tell you that goal setting helps them accomplish more than they even realized was possible.
 Setting goals includes not only where you plan to end up but the steps that will get you there.
 If you’re paying attention, you’ll notice that including steps was defined earlier as “strategy” and not as vision.
 This supports the notion that mission, strategy, and vision are all necessary.
 In establishing your company’s vision, consider your goals.
 Consider what your strategy will be, but separate your endgame from that and include it as one factor in creating your company vision.
 Goals, however, are not the only piece of the puzzle.

-2. Consider your company’s values
+2. Consider values in your company vision

 Every company has values, whether implicit or explicit.
-Another challenge in creating a company vision is defining these values.
+Another challenge in writing a vision statement is defining these values.
 These can be simple one word phrases, such as “innovation” and “communication”.
 They can also be slightly longer, for example, “access to education for all” or “adding a personal touch to healthcare”.
 You may discover that what you want your company’s values to be are not what they are in the current moment.
 This type of self discovery is important and factors into creating your vision.
 When you have defined the values by which you conduct business or hope to conduct business, lay them out side by side with your goals.
 Understand how these categories interact and what you can create from the sum of their parts.
 Those are two of the main ingredients that go into your company vision.
 The last relates to what you already accomplish every day.

 3. Building on a mission statement for a great company vision